goauthentik/authentik/website/integrations/services/semgrep/index.md

     - **Service Provider Binding**: `Post`
     - **Signing Keypair**: Choose the RSA certificate you generated earlier.
     - **Property mappings**: `semgrep-name` and `semgrep-email`
-10. Create a new application under **Applications** -> **Applications**, pick a name and a slug, and assign the provider that you have just created.
+10. Create a new application under **Applications** -> **Applications**, pick a name and a slug, and assign the provider that you just created.

 ## Semgrep Configuration

-1. Login to Semgrep Cloud platform as an administrator.
+1. Log in to Semgrep Cloud platform as an administrator.
 2. Click **Settings** on bottom left corner.
 3. Navigate to **Access** -> **Login methods**.
 4. Locate Single sign-on entry, click **Add SSO configuration**, select **SAML2 SSO** from the drop down.